eringrand/eringrand.github.io/teaching.md

 description: ""
 ---

-##Current Classes
+## Current Classes

-I am not currently teaching anything, but I am available for tutoring in math, astronomy, statistics and physics.
+I am not currently teaching anything, but I am available for tutoring in math, astronomy, statistics, and physics.
 Contact me at eringrand@gmail.com for more information.

 ---
-##Past Classes
+## Past Classes
 ---
 ![UMD]({{site.baseurl }}/images/UMDbanner.jpg)
 ---